hanjingo/doc/NOTE/CSAPP/chapter9.md

 ![9_16](res/9_16.png)

 Summarizes address translation with a $k$-level page table hierarchy.
 The virtual address is partitioned into $k$ VPNs and a VPO.
 Each VPN $i, 1 \leq i \leq k$, is an index into a page table at level $i$.
 Each PTE in a level $j$ table, $1 \leq j \leq k - 1$, points to the base of some page table at level $j + 1$.
 Each PTE in a level $k$ table contains either the PPN of some physical page or the address of a disk block.
-To constructe the physical address, the MMU must access $k$ PTEs before it can determine the PPN.
+To construct the physical address, the MMU must access $k$ PTEs before it can determine the PPN.
 As with a single-level hierarchy, the PPO is identical to the VPO.

 ![9_19](res/9_19.png)